darkecology/wsrdata/README.md

 - **tools** contains scripts to run the data preparation pipeline and visualization:
-    - **prepare_dataset_v0.0.1.py** is a modifiable template that prepares the toy dataset v0.0.1; it downloads radar scans, renders arrays, reads annotations, and creates json files that define the dataset
+    - **prepare_dataset_v0.0.1.py** is a modifiable template that prepares the toy dataset v0.0.1; it downloads radar scans, renders arrays, reads annotations, and creates json files that define the dataset.
-    - **prepare_dataset_v0.1.0.py** is configured to prepare dataset v0.1.0
+     See the following Dataset Preperation section for detailed steps.
-        - **prepare_dataset_v0.1.0_dl_rd.py** can be launched multiple times to download and render in parallel
+    - prepare_dataset_v0.1.0: See **prepare_dataset_v0.1.0_help/README.md** for steps.
-        - **prepare_dataset_v0.1.0_help** contains additional files for accelerating the dataset preparation (See README.md in this directory)
+    - **visualization.py** generates png images that visualize selected channels in rendered arrays for a given list of scans with annotations from a designated json file.
-    - **visualization.py** generates png images that visualize selected channels in rendered arrays for a given list of scans with annotations from a designated json file
+    - **visualization.ipynb** can interactively (1) render an array from a scan and visualize it and (2) visualize selected channels from a rendered array with its annotation(s) from a json file.
-    - **visualization.ipynb** can interactively (1) render an array from a scan and visualize it and (2) visualize selected channels from a rendered array with its annotation(s) from a json file
+    - **json_to_csv.py** generates images and csv files for the web interface.

 ### Release
 #### datasets